vijethk3904/IOT-based-Medicine-Reminder-Alarm-using-DS3231-RTC-Module-and-16x2-LCD-with-Arduino-Uno-/README.md

 **AIM:**

+The aim of this project is to design and develop a Medicine Reminder Alarm system using Arduino Uno, a DS3231 Real-Time Clock (RTC) module, and a 16x2 LCD display.
+This system intends to assist individuals in managing their medication schedule by providing timely reminders.

+**OBJECTIVES:**

 1. Real-Time Clock Integration: Utilize the DS3231 RTC module to accurately maintain and retrieve the current time and date.

 2. User-Defined Medication Schedule: Enable users to set specific medication schedule times using pushbuttons.